-Formed in Toronto in 1980 by Scottish-born singer Graeme Williamson, and guitarists Neil Chapman and Tony Duggan-Smith, The Pukka Orchestra took their name from a Hindu term meaning "first rate" or "genuine," after Duggan-Smith's mother complained he wasn't pursuing a 'real' musical career.
+Formed in Toronto in 1980 by Montreal-born singer Graeme Williamson, and guitarists Neil Chapman and Tony Duggan-Smith, The Pukka Orchestra took their name from a Hindu term meaning “first rate” or “genuine,” after Duggan-Smith’s mother complained he wasn’t pursuing a ‘real’ musical career.

 For the next year and a half they made themselves a permanent fixture on the Queen Street West club scene, for which they often borrowed from a revolving door of backup musicians on an as-needed basis.
 Occasionally, the stage could be packed with a dozen members or more while they mixed new wave with pop and a touch of punk.
+They also toured Quebec and made some stops on the East Coast.

 In the fall of ’81, they released an independent single, the tongue-in-cheek “Rubber Girl” b/w “Do The Slither” on their own Rubber Records.
 It quickly got decent airplay around the Toronto area and college radio stations.
 Another year of so and they eventually got the attention of reps at Solid Gold Records (Toronto, Chilliwack, Headpins).